sandupotter/smartthings-serverless/docs/ses_register_email/README.md

 Execute the following CLI commands/perform tasks - change **_user@example.com_** to the appropriate address:

 1. Initiate email verification: _aws ses verify-email-identity --email-address **user@example.com**_
 2. In the email's inbox you should have an email with the subject **_Amazon Web Services - Email Address Verification Request in region &lt;selected region from the console&gt;_**.
-Use the resend link in the SES emails list to resend the email if you did not receive it (or check the junk folder).
 3. Click the verification link
 4. Check the email verification status: _aws ses get-identity-verification-attributes --identities **user@example.com**_
-5. If the Verification Status in the response is Success the email address ready to be used to send/receive SmartThings reports/alerts emails.
+5. If the Verification Status in the response is Success the email address is ready to be used to send/receive SmartThings reports/alerts emails.